 Management Information Systems

-To be eligible for admission to the graduate certificate in Management Information Systems, applicants must:
+To be eligible for admission to the graduate Certificate or Letter of Completion in Management Information Systems, applicants must:

-- Have a bachelor's degree from a regionally accredited institution
+- Have a bachelor’s degree from an accredited institution.

 - Complete the graduate certificate application